The Training Rheum 2026

 - Recognize skin manifestations in diverse patient populations/ skin of color

-- With appropriate supervision/collaboration, recognize and manage a number of rheumatic diseases in the adult rheumatology clinic setting
+- With appropriate supervision/collaboration, recognize and manage a number of rheumatic diseases in the adult and pediatric rheumatology clinic setting

 Target Audience